 This page tells you about the chemotherapy drug capecitabine and its possible side effects.
 There is information about

-Capecitabine is a chemotherapy drug used to treat some cancers including breast cancer, bowel cancer, stomach cancer and pancreatic cancer.
+Capecitabine is a chemotherapy drug used to treat some cancers including breast cancer, bowel cancer, stomach cancer, pancreatic cancer and oesophageal cancer.
 It is also called Xeloda.
 It is one of a group of chemotherapy drugs known as the anti metabolites.
 These stop cells making and repairing DNA.
 Cancer cells need to make and repair DNA in order to grow and multiply.

 Capecitabine comes as peach coloured tablets.
 You take the tablets twice a day and swallow them whole with plenty of water.
 You should take the tablets no more than 30 minutes after having a meal.
 The body changes capecitabine into a common chemotherapy drug called fluorouracil.